Yanneeh/Fabrik-Inverse-kinematics/README.md

     * c++
     * c
 * Serial connection to support robotic arms and other systems driven by an embedded system.
 Arduino, etc.
-* Quaternions for rotations because they are awesome.
+* Robotic Quaternions for rotations to control robots.